-The internet: A dangerous place for wild animals
+The Internet: A dangerous place for wild animals

 "The internet has transformed the global economy, and illegal wildlife trade has transformed with it," said Rikkert Reijnen, director for wildlife crime at the US-based NGO.

-"All those who profit form wildlife crime have moved into the online space."
+"All those who profit from wildlife crime have moved into the online space."

 Besides turtles, other sought-after reptiles on the black market include snakes, lizards, and alligators.
-Owls, birds of prey, toucans, cranes and other protected bird species were also on the virtual bloc.
+Owls, birds of prey, toucans, cranes and other protected bird species were also on the virtual block.

 The market for mammals is more varied, ranging from body parts - rhino horns, cheetah and leopard furs, and a pair of coffee tables made from elephant legs - to a menagerie of protected species, trapped in the wild or raised in captivity under doubtful conditions.